 For the purposes of this document, the terms and definitions given in OPC 10000-1as well as the following apply.

-A limit on the circumstances where an operation, such as a read, write or a call, can be performed on a Node.
+A limit on the circumstances under which an operation, such as a read, write or a call, can be performed on a Node.

 A digitally signed document that asserts that the subject is entitled to access a Resource.